 I am so excited to be a part of the Wild Oak team!
 I grew up in New Jersey and Georgia and graduated from New York University, where I also volunteered in my sister’s classroom.
 When I worked with AmeriCorps in the Atlanta public schools, I realized I wanted to pursue education, so I went to the University of Pennsylvania to get my masters in teaching.

 My first teaching job was at an adorable converted house in Atlanta where I had a group of ten four and five year olds for a half-day program.
 From there, I moved to Northern Virginia and taught second grade in a high-needs public school.
 Then I moved to Orlando and had the opportunity to teach at both a Reggio-inspired preschool and an elementary charter school.
 Before moving to WNC, I returned to Georgia and had a blast teaching public Pre-K. When I found my way to Hendersonville, I was fortunate to find Wild Oak and become a founding member of this amazing space for learning!

 My Favorite Things

-I absolutely love being able to teach creatively and through play.
-Having the opportunity to also get out in nature with the students every day is a dream come true.
-I am moving to Hendersonville with my four year old daughter Anya and my sister’s family to enjoy more time outdoors!
-I also like to read, paint, care for animals, and travel to new places.
+I absolutely love being able to teach creatively through play.
+Having the opportunity to also get out in nature with students every day is a dream come true.
+Outside of the classroom, I love exploring the outdoors with my daughter Anya and my sister Erica and her family.
+I also love to read, paint, care for animals, and travel to new places.

-At a Reggio-inspired school I worked at, the famous quote painted on the wall in the lobby was, “children are not things to be molded, but people to be unfolded.”
+At one of the schools I worked at, the famous quote painted on the wall in the lobby was, “Children are not things to be molded, but people to be unfolded.”
 I think about those words often as an early childhood educator.
-Every day I have the privilege of helping our little people discover themselves and the responsibility to create a safe, loving, challenging environment for them to explore.
+Every day I have the privilege of helping our little people unearth who they are.
+I take my responsibility seriously to create a safe, loving, challenging environment for them to take on this exploration.